Songs on the Summits 1918-2018

 At the end of the First World War the Fell and Rock Climbing Club created what was described as ‘The World’s Greatest War Memorial’ by giving 12 mountain summits to the nation with the words ‘we dedicate this space of hills to freedom’.

-One hundred years after the ‘war to end all wars’ finished, we are commemorating the extraordinary vision of this great gift with a rather special project, called:
+One hundred years after the ‘war to end all wars’ finished, we commemorated the extraordinary vision of this great gift with a rather special project, called:

-To mark the breathtaking vision and generosity of this gift to the nation, we’re working on an arts project during 2018, as part of the Trust New Art programme funded by Arts Council England.
+To mark the breathtaking vision and generosity of this gift to the nation, we commissioned an arts project as part of the Trust New Art programme funded by Arts Council England.

-Informed by the mountaineering principle of ‘leave no trace’ we’re working with Mouthful – leading professional musicians from the North of England – and amateur singers drawn from community choirs in Cumbria.
-Together we'll create a 'singing picnic' at Peace How – a tiny hill at the south end of Derwent Water which was given to the National Trust in 1917 so that those returning from the trenches could experience peace and tranquillity.
+Informed by the mountaineering principle of ‘leave no trace’ we worked with Mouthful – leading professional musicians from the North of England – and amateur singers drawn from community choirs in Cumbria, Yorkshire, the North East and as far away as Somerset.

 " [they] surrendered their part in the fellowship of hill, and wind, and sunshine, that the freedom of this land, the freedom of our spirit, should endure."

-Cumbrian songwriter, musician and teacher Dave Camlin has created a new arrangement of the moving speech by poet, climber, war veteran and FRCC member Geoffrey Winthrop Young that was ‘declaimed in a trumpet voice’ on the summit of Great Gable at the dedication ceremony.
-The song will form part of the song cycle.
+Cumbrian songwriter, musician and teacher Dr Dave Camlin created a new arrangement of the moving speech by poet, climber, war veteran and FRCC member Geoffrey Winthrop Young that was ‘declaimed in a trumpet voice’ on the summit of Great Gable at the dedication ceremony.